Office hours: stop by my office any time or email for appointment

 You will be evaluated primarily based on your performance on one final examination consisting of a series of essay, short answer, and multiple-choice problems (to increase the scope of material tested).
 You may bring with you and refer to during the exam anything that is neither alive nor disturbing to other students.
 Class participation is especially important to me, however, so I reserve the right to adjust your final grade up or down by as much as a full letter grade, though most likely no more than a + or - based on the quality (not necessarily quantity) of your contribution.
 You do not necessarily have to announce the "correct answer" immediately to receive an upward adjustment--concerted and reasoned efforts to grasp the materials, and especially voluntary and well-reasoned responses to questions posed in class, may lead to an upward adjustment.
 Extreme absenteeism, frequent requests to be excused from class discussion, and failure to be prepared for the next class after being excused from class discussion, will provide the basis for a downward adjustment.

-One assignment per class meeting, 26 assignments over 13 weeks:
+Two assignments per class meeting (A and B), 26 assignments over 13 weeks: